frontenddogma/web-development-glossary/manuscript/i.md

 : The activity of obtaining information system resources that are relevant to an information need from a collection of those resources.
 Information retrieval is the science of searching for information in a document, searching for documents themselves, and also searching for the metadata that describes data, and for databases of texts, images or sounds.&nbsp;[†](#w-information-retrieval)

 Information scent
 : Cues in the information environment pointing to possible answers.
 Human users estimate how much useful information they are likely to get on a given path, and after seeking information compare the actual outcome with their predictions.
-When the information scent stops getting stronger (i.e., when users no longer expect to find useful additional information), the users move to a different information source.
+When the information scent stops getting stronger (i.e., when users no longer expect to find useful additional information), users move to a different information source.
 Poor information scent is one reason for the ineffectiveness of “(click) here” or “(learn) more” links.&nbsp;[†](#w-information-foraging)

 Information Security
 : The practice of protecting information by mitigating information risks.
-It is part of information risk management.
-It typically involves preventing or at least reducing the probability of unauthorized/inappropriate access, use, disclosure, disruption, deletion/destruction, corruption, modification, inspection, recording, or devaluation, although it may also involve reducing the adverse impacts of incidents.
+Information Security is part of information risk management, and typically involves preventing or at least reducing the probability of unauthorized or inappropriate access, use, disclosure, disruption, deletion or destruction, corruption, modification, inspection, recording, or devaluation, although it may also involve reducing the adverse impacts of incidents.
 Information may take any form, e.g. electronic or physical, tangible (e.g. paperwork) or intangible (e.g. knowledge).
-Information security’s primary focus is the balanced protection of the confidentiality, integrity, and availability of data while maintaining a focus on efficient policy implementation, all without hampering organization productivity.&nbsp;[†](#w-infosec)
+Information Security’s primary focus is the balanced protection of the confidentiality, integrity, and availability of data while maintaining a focus on efficient policy implementation, all without hampering organization productivity.&nbsp;[†](#w-infosec)

 Infosec
 : → Information Security

-Infrastructure as Code
-: The process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.&nbsp;[†](#w-iac)

 Infrastructure as a Service
 : Online services that provide high-level APIs used to dereference various low-level details of underlying network infrastructure like physical computing resources, location, data partitioning, scaling, security, or backup.
 A hypervisor runs the virtual machines as guests.
 Pools of hypervisors within the cloud-operational system can support large numbers of virtual machines and the ability to scale services up and down according to varying requirements.&nbsp;[†](#w-iaas)

+Infrastructure as Code
+: The process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.&nbsp;[†](#w-iac)

 Inheritance
 : The mechanism of basing an object or class upon another object (prototype-based inheritance) or class (class-based inheritance), retaining similar implementation.
 Also defined as deriving new classes (sub classes) from existing ones (super class or base class) and forming them into a hierarchy of classes.
-In most class-based object-oriented languages, an object created through inheritance (a “child object”) acquires all the properties and behaviors of the parent object (except: constructors, destructor, overloaded operators, and friend functions of the base class).
+In most class-based object-oriented languages, an object created through inheritance (a “child object”) acquires all the properties and behaviors of the parent object (except: constructors, destructors, overloaded operators, and friend functions of the base class).
 Inheritance allows to create classes that are built upon existing classes, to specify a new implementation while maintaining the same behaviors (realizing an interface), to reuse code, and to independently extend original software via public classes and interfaces.&nbsp;[†](#w-inheritance)

 Inline
 : → Inline box